-In 1984, the CSHA was placed on the National Register of Historic Places and also given "historic" designation by the City of Kansas City, MO.
-The maps below show the boundaries of those designated areas (to enlarge a map, right-click to open it in a new tab).
+The maps below show the CSHA boundaries as well as the boundaries of those specially-designated areas (to enlarge a map, right-click the image and open it in a new tab).

 The subdivisions which comprise the